AykutSarac/jsoncrack.com/CONTRIBUTING.md

-# Welcome to the JSON Crack contributing guide <!-- omit in toc -->
+# Welcome to the JSON Crack Contributing Guide <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected at [jsoncrack.com](https://jsoncrack.com).